Death of Dale Earnhardt: Final lap crash

-Race officials threw the checkered flag and the yellow simultaneously as the front-runners crossed the finish line, aware only that a crash had occurred behind the finishers.
+Race officials threw the checkered flag and the yellow simultaneously as the front-runners crossed the finish line, aware only that a crash had occurred behind the finishers but not sure of the seriousness.
 Waltrip won the race, with Earnhardt Jr. finishing second behind him.
 Rusty Wallace finished third (after taking damage in the lap 173 crash), Ricky Rudd finished fourth, polesitter Bill Elliott finished fifth, Wallace's brother Mike finished sixth, Marlin finished seventh, Bobby Hamilton finished eighth, Jeremy Mayfield finished ninth, and outside polesitter Stacy Compton finished 10th.
 Joe Nemechek finished 11th.
 Earnhardt and Schrader were credited finishing 12th and 13th despite not completing the final lap (only 11 cars – Waltrip and Earnhardt Jr. included – finished on the lead lap as a result of the long green flag runs and the lap 173 crash).

 Per NASCAR rules, any driver involved in a crash and unable to drive back to the pits or who must be extricated from their car must report to the infield hospital.
 However, in severe cases, the driver may be sent directly to the emergency trauma room at a hospital near the circuit.
 Earnhardt was extricated from his car by Daytona's safety teams and was taken by ambulance to Halifax Medical Center which was 2 miles from the Speedway.
 He was pronounced dead on arrival at 5:16 p.m.
 Eastern Standard Time (22:16 UTC).
 The official cause of Earnhardt's death was given by the Volusia County medical examiner's office as blunt force trauma to his head among other injuries due to the incident.
-He also sustained a fatal basilar skull fracture on impact.

 Less than two hours after the accident, NASCAR president Mike Helton announced Earnhardt's death.
 A later investigation revealed that Earnhardt's car struck the concrete retaining wall at a heading angle (angle of the vehicle measured from the wall face to the center-line of the car at point of impact) of between 55–59°, combined with a trajectory angle of 13.6° (path of vehicle approaching the wall) and an estimated speed between 157 and 161 mph.
 Earnhardt experienced a crash impulse of approximately 80 milliseconds in duration.
 The result of the wall impact and the impact from Schrader's car combined to yield a change in velocity of approximately 42–44 mph.
 The force exerted was equivalent to a vertical drop from a height of 61.8 ft.
 Later sled testing of an exemplar vehicle yielded g-forces ranging from −68 to −48 g, variation dependent on method of measurement.